Forty and Eight: History

-In 1929 it was described as "the fun-making organization of The American Legion."
+In 1929 it was described as "the fun-making organization of The American Legion".

 In 1959 the Forty and Eight became independent of The American Legion when National Commander Martin B. McKneally discontinued it as an organization within the Legion for having racially discriminatory membership requirements.
 In 1973 the Forty and Eight modified their membership rules to prohibit discrimination.
 The organization required its members to also be members of the Legion until 2008.

 Eligibility

 Membership is by invitation only and open to honorably discharged veterans and active members of the Armed Forces of the United States per a 2008 change to Article IV of the national constitution.
-Combat service is not required.
+Wartime service is not required.